Carson McHone: History

 In December 2018, Rolling Stone magazine selected Carousel as one of the "40 Best Country and Americana Albums of 2018".
 Saying "There's a delightful sense of traditionalism within the melodies of Carousel, but she never feels bound to it either.
 Like on the bare-bones, Gillian Welch-evoking "Spider Song", which closes the record, McHone knows it's the words that matter just as much as the packaging."

 Loose Records in the UK signed McHone after her performance at the Americana Music Festival in Nashville, Tennessee, in September 2018.
 Carousel was released in the UK on January 25th, 2019.
 On January 29th, 2019 McHone performed at the AmericanaFest UK in London.
 In their review of her show, Lonesome Highway magazine said "Playing solo and to a large crowd, the diminutive McHone silenced the crowd at Oslo to pin drop levels one song into her set and proceeded to complete one of the festival performance highlights with standout tracks from her new album "Carousel" In their review of Carousel on May 5, 2019 Music Closeup said "With Carousel, McHone shows a reverence for traditional country sounds, but it's weaved with modern influences and production standards, and shrewd and worldly takes."

 McHone toured throughout the UK in February 2019.
 In April and early May 2019, McHone toured throughout Scandinavia.
 McHone spent 2019 touring throughout Europe and the UK.
 She closed out her European tour on May 3, 2019, at the Red Rooster Festival in Euston, Suffolk, England.

 On February 25, 2022, McHone released "Still Life" on Merge Records.

-On June 2025, McHone announced a new album, Pentimento; it released on September 12, 2025.
+In June 2025, McHone announced a new album, Pentimento; it released on September 12, 2025.